 Amortized cost: Assets that are held for collection of contractual cash flows where those cash flows represent solely payments of principal and interest are measured at amortized cost.
-Interest income from these financial assets is included in finance income using the effective int
+Interest income from these financial assets is included in finance income using the effective interest rate method (EIR).